Last updated on February 24th, 2025 at 10:49 am

 Registan Square: Arguably the most famous attraction in Uzbekistan, Registan Square breathtaking ensemble of three grand madrasas adorned with intricate tile work and architecture.
 There is a daily light show here at 8.30 pm.

-Shah-i-Zinda: A fantastic place to visit to take in the artwork of Uzbekistan architecture.
+Shah-i-Zinda: A fantastic place to visit in Samarkand to take in the artwork of Uzbekistan architecture.
 Shah-I-Zinda is a stunning g complex featuring a series of mausoleums and turquoise domes.

 Gur-e-Amir Mausoleum: This 15th-century mausoleum is the final resting place of the Asian conqueror Tamerlane (also known as Timur), featuring impressive blue-tiled domes and intricate designs.

-These Uzbekistan attractions showcase the rich history, architecture, and cultural heritage that the country is renowned for, truly offering its visitors on an Uzbekistan holiday a remarkable journey through the country’s ancient Silk Road cities.
+These Uzbekistan attractions showcase the rich history, architecture, and cultural heritage that the country is renowned for, truly offering its visitors a remarkable journey through the country’s ancient Silk Road cities.

 Your support means everything to us!